-Horny Goat Weed extract supplement for better libido, benefit review and side effects, danger, use for impotence, erectile dysfunction
+Horny Goat Weed benefit side effects, extract supplement for better libido, benefit, review, danger, use for impotence, erectile dysfunction

-Horny goat weed is a pungent ornamental herb found in Asia and the Mediterranean.
+Horny goat weed is an herb found in Asia and the Mediterranean.
 The Chinese call it Yin Yang Huo, which loosely means "licentious goat plant."
 Legend has it that the name came from a herder who noticed his goats becoming more sexually active after eating the plant.
 Supplement companies have adopted the provocative name by which it is known in the U.S. Horny goat weed plant has the botanical name epimedium because it is similar to a plant found in the ancient Asian kingdom of Media, now a part of Iran.
-Epimedium is a genus of many related plant species and some are used for medicinal purposes, including E. sagittatum, E. brevicornum, and E. koreanum.
 Although it has a history of traditional use for disorders of the kidneys, joints, and liver, its principle use in the western world is as an aphrodisiac and to combat fatigue.
 It is appropriate for use by a woman and a man.
 Most sex herbs work in men and women.

 Horny goat weed is sold in a number of extract potencies, including various percentages of icariin and epimediosides.
 Common icariin percentages include 10 percent and 20 percent although I have come across concentrations of 40 to 50 percent and some suppliers report they may even have a 98% extract icariin.
-Twenty percent icariin seems to be a good choice.
+Twenty percent icariin seems to be a good choice for the time being.
+The extract may work better than the regular whole herb powder.

-Buy Horny Goat Weed extract supplement, 300 mg dose each pill, 60 Capsules
+Buy Horny Goat Weed extract supplement, 300 mg dose each pill, 60 Capsules, high quality product

 Passion Rx libido and performance booster for men And women, Medical Doctor formulated natural sexual pleasure pills